lo568los/theme-academic-cv/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: ☕️
+  icon: 🎹

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Bachelor's Student at IISc
+role: UG Student at Indian Institute of Science

 # Organizations/Affiliations to show in About widget
 organizations: